Save up to 25%… Shop Our Birthday Sale Now!

 1. Morning Golden Milk

 Skip the coffee and prepare your brain for the day with our morning golden milk instead.
-The combination of lion’s mane, ashwagandha, and others will keep you coming back for more.
+The combination of lion’s mane, ashwagandha, and others will keep you returning for more.

 1. Evening Vegan Mushroom Golden Milk